knbz/security-advisor/ts_index.md

 {: screen}

 {: tsCauses}
 The `kube-system` default service account does not have admin access in your cluster.
-Prior to installing one of the Built-in Insights offerings, you must install Helm.

 {: tsResolve}
-Install Helm by using the [Kubernetes Service integration docs](/docs/containers/cs_integrations.html#helm).
+Prior to installing one of the Built-in Insights offerings, you must install Helm.
+You can install Helm by using the [Kubernetes Service integration docs](/docs/containers/cs_integrations.html#helm).